ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 - keep dependencies updated;
 - think like an attacker.

-All of this matters.

-But if every team has to manually remember every rule, every time, in every codebase, under delivery pressure, the organization has already accepted a high failure rate.
+All of this matters, but if every team has to manually remember every rule, every time, in every codebase, under delivery pressure, the organization has already accepted a high failure rate.

-Training helps.
-Awareness helps.
-Security champions help.
-Documentation helps.

-But they are weak controls if the platform still allows unsafe choices to be the fastest choices.
+Training, awareness, security champions, and documentation all help.
+They remain weak controls, though, if the platform still allows unsafe choices to be the fastest choices.

-The job of leadership is not to build a system that requires developers to be perfect.

-The job of leadership is to reduce the number of situations where perfection is required.
+Leadership should not build a system that requires developers to be perfect.
+It should reduce the number of situations where perfection is required.

-This is where secure defaults matter.

-This is where paved roads matter.

-This is where internal platforms matter.

-This is where reusable libraries, golden paths, reference architectures, policy-as-code, and automated guardrails matter.
+This is where secure defaults, paved roads, internal platforms, reusable libraries, golden paths, reference architectures, policy-as-code, and automated guardrails matter.

 Not because developers do not care, but because caring is not a control.